matteoprogramming/manzoni_ai/README.md

 # Manzoni AI
-Read the Jupyter Notebook for deatailed information.
+Read the Jupyter Notebook for detailed information.